AgriStability

 Reference margin limit removed from AgriStability

-The reference margin limit has been removed from AgriStability for 2021 and 2022.
-This change will have a significant impact for many producers and is retroactive to the 2020 program year.
+The reference margin limit was removed from AgriStability in 2021.
+This change had significant impact for many producers and was retroactive to the 2020 program year.

 This change makes AgriStability less complex, and more responsive to all types of farming operations.
 We anticipate that approximately half of participants will benefit from the change over time and their coverage could be increased by up to 30 per cent.